j-feng13/myglasseye.studio/build_log.md

 1. append relative url from json file to base url -> `http://photos.myglasseye.studio` + _relative_
 2. load and be thankful for cors
 3. invalidations are virtually free. feel free to use cloudfront invalidations (first 1k/month free)

+## Styling 7/9
+### Create a header (I don't know why this is next)
+1. Make a header
+2. Use some JS to check if scrolled past header height
+3. Add a class if so.
+Remove otherwise
+4. Add a hover handler
+5. Make sure to move content down a bit at first to prevent overlapping